sldblog/sldblog/README.md

 Tech stuff in Her Majesty’s Prison & Probation Service ([@ministryofjustice](https://github.com/ministryofjustice))

-Worked on a service that is onboarding referring people on probation to rehabilitative services.
+Worked on a service that supports probation staff referring people on probation to rehabilitative services.